jdgwartney/tsi-lab/docs/getting_started/prerequisites.md

 ## Hardware

 - Laptop/Desktop running Mac OS X 10.10.5 or later, or Windows 7 or later.
 - Laptop/Desktop must have at least 8GB ram.
+The virtual machine itself allocates 2GB.
 - Laptop/Desktop must have at least 2GB of free disk space.

 ## Software